sudermanjr/andy.suderman.dev/index.md

 <p class="subheading">Fairwinds, Remote</p>
 <p class="subheading">April 2021–April 2022</p>

-- Managed a team of SREs responsible for maintaining Kubernetes infrastucture across many clients
+- Managed a team of SREs responsible for maintaining highly-available Kubernetes infrastucture across many clients with 24x7 support
-- Participate in hiring an engineering management team to take over management of SRE teams
+- Particpated in hiring engineering management that produced a high-performing SRE team
 - Managed the engineering manager for the SRE Operations team responsible for routine maintenance of client Kubernentes infrastructure